Laar3/DOOM-wvkbd/README.md

 ## Contribute

-Any contributions are welcome, there are two ways to contribute, the first one is **preferred**:

-1. [Sourcehut](https://git.sr.ht/~proycon/wvkbd) - Submit your patches using `git mail` to [~mil/sxmo-devel@lists.sr.ht](mailto:~mil/sxmo-devel@lists.sr.ht), follow [these contribution guidelines](https://sxmo.org/contribute/).
-Questions can also be asked on Sxmo's [mailing lists](https://sxmo.org/support/).
-2. [Github](https://github.com/jjsullivan5196/wvkbd/) - Submit a pull request or open an issue *(legacy method)*

-This project was started by [John Sullivan](https://jsullivan.cc/) and is currently being maintained by the [Sxmo](https://sxmo.org) project, whose maintainers will ensure both git remotes are kept in sync at all times.
+Any contributions are welcome, please tell me what I did wrong in issues or PRs.
+I could also use some nice branding if that tickles your fancy.

-For code contributions, please run `make format` (requires `clang-format`) before sending a patch (opening a PR) and include as much relevant detail as possible.
+For code contributions, all I ask for now is you run `make format` (requires `clang-format`) before opening a PR and include as much relevant detail as possible.

 ## Related projects